-Officers were called about 2:10 p.m. to Il Pastaio in the 400 block of North Canon Drive on a report of a robbery with gunfire, and arrived to find the victim, who was not the intended target, according to police.
+Officers were called about 2:10 p.m. to Il Pastaio in the 400 block of North Canon Drive, near Santa Monica Boulevard, on a report of a robbery with gunfire, and arrived to find the victim, who was not the intended target, according to police.

-“The female was at the location with two other people when three male suspects demanded property from another patron,” according to a Beverly Hills Police Department statement.
+“The female was at the location with two other people when three male suspects demanded property from another patron,” according to Beverly Hills police.
 “One of the suspects shot the female and the three suspects fled the location on foot.”

 The suspects tried to steal a man’s watch as he sat in the restaurant’s patio area at the corner of Canon Drive and Brighton Way, according to witnesses and the victim, who told NBC4 that one of the suspects threatened him with a gun and forced him to give up the timepiece, which he said was valued at $500,000.

 The wounded woman, whose name and age were not released, was taken to a hospital with injuries not believed to be life-threatening, according to a BHPD captain.

 Her boyfriend told NBC4 he heard a gunshot and immediately turned toward her.

 “As I was grabbing her and throwing her and her friend through the doorway, there were three more shots and there was, like, bullets right in the brick, in the sidewalk where our table was,” Drew Hancock told NBC4.

 A second person who was pushed as suspects fled the area was treated at the scene, Capt.
 Max Subin told reporters.